 FYSM 100 First-Year Seminar

 The First-Year Seminar (FYS) introduces students to Dickinson as a "community of inquiry" by developing habits of mind essential to liberal learning.
 Through the study of a compelling issue or broad topic chosen by their faculty member, students will: - Critically analyze information and ideas - Examine issues from multiple perspectives - Discuss, debate and defend ideas, including one's own views, with clarity and reason - Develop discernment, facility and ethical responsibility in using information, and - Create clear academic writing The small group seminar format of this course promotes discussion and interaction among students and their professor.
 In addition, the professor serves as students' initial academic advisor.
 This course does not duplicate in content any other course in the curriculum and may not be used to fulfill any other graduation requirement.

 PSYC 325 Res Meth in Biological Psych

 A comprehensive coverage of the research methods employed in the field of biopsychology.
 Students conduct research on the relationship between the nervous system and/or the endocrine system and human behavior.
 Three hours classroom plus three hours laboratory a week.
-Prerequisites: either 125, 201, 202 OR 125, BIOL 124 and NRSC 200.
-This course fulfills the WR graduation requirement.
+Prerequisites: 110, 125, or 130, 201 & 202 or 210 & 211; OR BIOL 124, PSYC 125 and NRSC 200.